Blue Christmas (song): Beach Boys version

 The rock band The Beach Boys recorded a version featuring Brian Wilson on lead vocals, releasing it in the United States on November 16, 1964, in two separate formats simultaneously: as the B-side of "The Man with All the Toys" single and as a track on The Beach Boys' Christmas Album.
 The song also appears in the 1974 Rankin/Bass animated special, The Year Without a Santa Claus.
 In the cartoon, Santa is considering skipping Christmas one year, thinking no one believes in him, and there is very little good will on the planet.
 Children around the world respond by sending Santa presents, and one little girl sends him a letter, telling Santa it will be a "blue Christmas" without him, while the song plays, and is sung by a little girl.

+Shakin' Stevens version

+Shakin' Stevens recorded a version which was released as the lead track on The Shakin' Stevens EP, which reached No. 2 in the UK singles chart in December 1982.